b-qt/b-qt/README.md

 After my BSc, I did a 3 months internship in the Banking and Finance sector and got interested in Big Data thinking it would be a fine cross between _design_ and _tech_.
 So I went in for an MSc in Data Science.
 During the MSc, I got wind of Data Art and Data Visualization and _hurray_ 🎊
 Then, I went in for another MSc in FrontEnd Developement to get better at design and _Chef's kiss_ 🥳

+While you are here, take a look at my [👩‍💻Data Projects](https://portfolio-qb.vercel.app/) or [🎨 FrontEnd Projects](https://qb-3d.netlify.app)

 I do 🌱:
   * Data Analysis and Manipulation